stevenrchun/CalCodeFormatter/README.md

 # CalCodeFormatter
 _A code formatter but not in that way!_

+## Supersedingly Important Notice
+https://leginfo.legislature.ca.gov now has native indentation.
+If you want to read about how that came to be, [see here](https://blog.stevenchun.me/2022/07/When-You-Try-to-Make-A-Christmas-Present-and-End-Up-Reformatting-the-Official-California-Legal-Code/).
+This repo solves a problem that no longer exists, hooray!
+If you have this installed as a chrome extension, you can uninstall it and the behavior is now weird since there's already indentation.

 ### Important User Notice
 This software exists to make the California Civil Code easier to read.
 It works